Keisuke Okada: Early life and education

+Military career

+Okada served as a midshipman on the ironclad warship Kongō and the cruiser Naniwa.
+He was commissioned an ensign on 9 July 1890.
+He later served as lieutenant on the Itsukushima and Takachiho as well as the corvette Hiei.

 In the First Sino-Japanese War, Okada served on the Fuji.
 After his graduation from the Naval Staff College, he subsequently served on the Shikishima and as executive officer on the Yaeyama.
-He was promoted to lieutenant on 9 December 1894, to lieutenant-commander on 29 September 1899 and to commander on 13 July 1904.
+He was promoted to lieutenant on 9 December 1894, to lieutenant commander on 29 September 1899 and to commander on 13 July 1904.

 During the Russo-Japanese War, Okada served as executive officer on a successor of vessels, including the Chitose, Kasuga and Asahi.
 He was promoted to captain on 25 September 1908 and given his own command, the Kasuga on 25 July 1910.
 He later transferred to the Kashima in 1912.

 Promoted to rear admiral on 1 December 1913, Okada served in a number of desk jobs thereafter, including that of the Naval Shipbuilding Command.
 He was promoted to vice admiral on 1 December 1917 and to full admiral on 11 June 1924.

-Okada assumed the post of Commander-in-chief of the Combined Fleet in 1924.
+Okada assumed the post of commander-in-chief of the Combined Fleet in 1924.
 In 1927, he became Minister of Navy in the administration of Tanaka Giichi, but resigned in 1929 to assume the post of military councillor on the Supreme War Council.

 Okada was one of the few supporters (Treaty Faction) within the upper ranks of the Imperial Japanese Navy of the arms reduction treaty resulting from the London Naval Treaty of 1930, which he helped negotiate and worked hard for its ratification.
 He again served as Navy Minister in the Saitō Makoto cabinet of 1932.

 Okada entered the reserves on 21 January 1933 and retired five years later.

-Political career
+Premiership (1934–1936)

 In July 1934, Okada was named Prime Minister of Japan holding simultaneously the portfolio of Minister of Colonial Affairs.
 In the month of September 1935, he also briefly held the portfolio of Minister of Post and Telecommunications.
 Okada was one of the democratic and moderate voices against the increasing strength of the militarists, and was therefore a major target for extremist forces pushing for a more totalitarian Japan.
 He narrowly escaped assassination in the February 26 Incident of 1936, largely because rebel troops killed Colonel Denzō Matsuo, brother-in-law as well as personal secretary of Okada's, by misidentifying him as the prime minister.
 Okada emerged from hiding on 29 February 1936.
 However, he left office a few days later.